 152 Queen's Road Central, Central, Hong Kong

-Pak Loh Chui Chow Private Kitchen
+Pak Loh Chiu Chow Private Kitchen

 Best for: celebrating Chiu Chow cuisine.

-Established in 1967, Pak Loh Chui Chow’s third generation of southern Chinese cooks have introduced an elegant private kitchen in Central to the family business.
+Established in 1967, Pak Loh Chiu Chow’s third generation of southern Chinese cooks have introduced an elegant private kitchen in Central to the family business.
 Available for six or more, its multi-course menus offer a wide variety of options that can be tailored into a bespoke banquet.
 Crowd-pleasers include pan-fried crispy noodles, roast meat platters, and satay beef with beansprouts.

 buick-hk.com